If you are eligible to use the LASC, you must register first to obtain an account.

 Using the ls command, you can display the contents of your current directory.

-You can compress/uncompress files with the compression tools gzip/gunzip, bzip2/bunzip2, or zip/unzip.
+You can compress/uncompress files with the compression tools gzip/gunzip,

 A tar command allows to collect several files and/or directories in one file.
-This is a good way to create backups and archives.

 To copy files, use the cp command.